LeetLLM

 What the inference-aware objective predicts

 Under the Sardana et al. objective, increasing expected demand shifts the fitted optimum toward fewer parameters and more pre-training tokens while holding the modeled loss target fixed.
-That is a prediction under an explicit quality model and demand estimate, not evidence that any particular released model was selected using that objective.
+That's a prediction under an explicit quality model and demand estimate, not evidence that any particular released model was selected using that objective.

 Planning inputWhat to evaluate